Linda Miller can cook some peas. In 2012, she successfully defended her title of Best PurpleHull

 recipes put on the festival's Web site.
 (That is, if he or she wishes to

-judged separately by an independent panel of judges not associated with
+The five categories are judged by an independent panel of judges.

 Good luck.
 Let's get cooking!